krispy2306/computational-practices_sound-and-image-processing/week 7/readme.md

 **Requirements:**
 Written in Processing 4.3
 Run files in Processing
-Ensure files in data folder are accessable for Processing
+Ensure files in data folder are downloaded for sketch to work

 **Sample Loop Weekly Task**